manuelbl/SwissQRBill/README.md

 More information can be found in the [Wiki](https://github.com/manuelbl/SwissQRBill/wiki).
 It's the joint Wiki for the .NET and the Java version.

-## Changes effective November 21, 2025
+## Swiss Payment Standards 2025

-On November 21, 2025, the QR bill specification 2.3 and further changes in the Swiss payment standards will become effective.
-The library is ready for these changes:
+On November 21, 2025, the Swiss Payment Standards 2025 and the associated QR bill specification introduced two changes relevant for QR bills:

-- QR bills may use an extended character set (*Extended Latin* instead of a subset of *Latin-1*).
-To enable it, use `bill.setCharacterSet(SPSCharacterSet.EXTENDED_LATIN)`.
-Do not use it before November 21, 2025.
 - Payments may no longer use *combined address elements* (aka unstructured addresses).
-In the library, the related methods have been marked as deprecated.
-Use structured addresses instead.
-Stop using unstructured addresses long before November 21, 2025 or customer will be unable to pay your bills.
+Banks will only accept bill with structured addresses.
+In the library, the related methods have been marked as deprecated but still work.
+They will be removed in release 4.0.

+- QR bills now support an extended character set (*Extended Latin* instead of a subset of *Latin-1*).
+As of version 3.4 of the library, this is the default.
+To switch back to the more limited character set, use `bill.setCharacterSet(SPSCharacterSet.LATIN_1_SUBSET)`.

 If the extended character set is used, it is no longer possible to use the PDF standard font *Helvectica* for the text as it is restricted to the smaller *WinANSI* character set.
 This library will automatically switch to the *Liberation Sans* font and embed the font subset actually used.
 SVG and PNG ouput can continue to use other fonts.